mmasdeu/ellipticstarkconjecture/README.md

-# iteratedintegrals
+# Elliptic Stark Conjecture
-p-adic iterated integrals in Sage
+p-adic iterated integrals in Sage and the elliptic Stark conjecture